Everything you need to know about your wooden floor

 In general, we don’t recommend installing floors over any type of underlay as it would compromise the quality of installation.
 It may be possible to lay sound insulation material over the subfloor as long as it allows the wood floor to be bonded to the subfloor.

 As our wood flooring is made to order, we don’t keep a large amount of stock for immediate dispatch.
 Ordinarily, you should allow a lead-time of eight to ten weeks for the majority of our range.
 Some boards, such as those over 245mm wide may take up to 14 weeks to produce but we always keep you up-to-date.

 It may be possible to speed up the production time on request but it ultimately depends on the availability of the raw material.
-For up to eight weeks, we will house your order for up to six weeks, free of charge, at our fully insured warehouse until the site is ready for installation.
+We will house your order for up to six weeks, free of charge, at our fully insured warehouse until the site is ready for installation.